 Nullahategy – Nulla-hat-egy (061) is the phone-area-code of Budapest.
-This blog deals with everything that relates to the Budapest-lifestyle.
-You’ll find book-recommendations, interviews with authors, music reviews, restaurants, exhibition reviews and lots of other things.
+This blog deals with everything that relates to Budapest-lifestyle.
+You’ll find book-recommendations, interviews with authors, music reviews, restaurants, exhibition reviews, and lots of other things.
 Here, for example, is a list of the 25 most beautiful Hungarian music-albums.
 Great insights into life in the capital!

 Explore the Authentic Side of Budapest!

 Our guidebook will help you peel back the multiple layers of Budapest one by one.
 It’ll help you see Budapest the way it’s meant to be seen.

 It’s written for conscious travelers and locals.
 For those who are looking for more than just a glimpse at the main tourist attractions.

 For those who want to not only see, but also feel the city and experience how it lives, plays, works, eats, drinks, and functions.

 It features countless little gems for you to discover while strolling the city streets – be it a hidden courtyard, a secret bar, a colorful garden, an offbeat flea market, or a stunning piece of street art.